Updated on March 16, 2023

-Garlic has a very long history.
+Garlic has a very long and infamous history.
 In folklore, the pungent smell of garlic repelled demons who hunted by scent.
 The Catholic Church later applied the remedy as a means to ward off a wampyr (vampire) as they began to adapt folklore to fit in with Christian beliefs.

 But all myths have a basis in fact, and it turns out that garlic does repel some critters of the night.
 So what is it about garlic that makes it so useful, and how can you apply it against unwanted pests?